 Two quantities were optimized in each vessel segment: 1) the homeostatic diameter and, 2) the total mass of wall constituents (elastin, collagen, and SMCs).
 Figure 6-8 summarize the estimated homeostatic characteristics of the coronary trees.
 Our model predicted a consistent diameter exponent (2.5-2.75) compared to experimental data (Fig. 6-C).
 In particular, several studies on the morphometry of vascular trees have shown a varying diameter exponent ξ between 2 in larger vessels to near 3 in terminal arterioles (46, 59, 61, 78).
 Arts and Reneman (7) studied scaling laws in canine coronary vasculature and obtained an exponent of 2.55 for ~400 μm diameter vessels.
 Suwa and colleagues (78) obtained an exponent of 2.7 by analyzing different vascular beds in several organs of the human body.
 Furthermore, Kassab and Fung (46) obtained an exponent of 2.73 for arterioles smaller than 50 μm in swine.
 In addition, our results for pressure, wall shear stress, and circumferential wall stress also showed reasonable agreement with experimental data as highlighted in Fig. 6.
-(61)The predicted homeostatic activation level Ah seems to suggest that there exists a tradeoff between activation level and SMC mass fraction: a lower mass fraction of SMCs was associated with a higher activation for a given transmural pressure (Fig. 8).
+We must note that the inlet pressure for both subendocardial and subepicardial trees were assumed 100 mmHg based on the study by Mittal et al. (61) that showed the pressure does not significantly drop in vessels of 100-1000 μm.
+The predicted homeostatic activation level Ah seems to suggest that there exists a tradeoff between activation level and SMC mass fraction: a lower mass fraction of SMCs was associated with a higher activation for a given transmural pressure (Fig. 8).